WillNilges/wraith-hunt/README.md

-# Devcade-game-template
+# Wraith Hunt
-A template repository for creating games for the Devcade arcade system.

-## Whats included

-- An initiallized monogame project
-- The Devcade library intalled
-- Resolution setting and basic controls updating
+A Demon haunts an apartment complex.
+He feeds on the innocent.
+You must stop him.

+An asymmetrical split-screen competitve arcade platformer that requires locating and eliminating your opponent.